jevanlingen/try-dependency-injection/README.md

-# Try Dependency Injection & Events
+# MiniFramework: Educational DI & Web Framework

-Welcome to this educational repository designed to demystify the core mechanics of Dependency Injection (DI) and Event-Driven Architecture in Java.
-This project demonstrates how modern frameworks (like Spring or Micronaut) use annotations and reflection to automate object lifecycle management and service communication.
+Welcome to **MiniFramework**, a lightweight, "from-scratch" Java framework designed to demystify the core mechanics of modern application development.
+This project evolved from a simple Dependency Injection exercise into a small, functional framework that demonstrates how annotations, reflection, and low-level networking can be combined to automate object lifecycle management, event-driven communication, and HTTP routing.

 ## Key Features